Omar Jasika: 2017: First Challenger title

-2018: Two-year suspension for positive test for drugs
+2018–2019: Two-year suspension for positive test for drugs

-Jasika commenced the season by reaching the quarter-final of the Playford Challenger before losing in round 1 2018 Australian Open – Men's singles qualifying.
-He was suspended from professional tennis by ASADA for two years after having tested positive for cocaine in December 2017.
-Jasika was eligible to play again in March 2020.
+Jasika commenced the season by reaching the quarterfinal of the Playford Challenger before losing in the first round of the 2018 Australian Open – Men's singles qualifying.

-2020: Return from suspension
+Jasika was suspended from professional tennis by ASADA for two years until March 2020.

+2020–2021: Return from suspension, loss of form due to COVID

-Jasika returned from suspension at the ITF tournament held in Geelong, Australia in March 2020, losing in the first round of qualifying.
+In March, Jasika returned from suspension at the ITF tournament held in Geelong, Australia, losing in the first round of qualifying.
 His career was then stalled by the COVID-19 pandemic.

 2022–2024: Back to Australian Open

-He played his next professional match in February 2022 at the ITF tournament in Canberra, where he reached the quarter-final.
+In February, Jasika played his first professional match since his suspension at the ITF tournament in Canberra, where he reached the quarterfinals.
 In March, in his fourth tournament back, Jasika won the ITF tournament in Bendigo.
 Following this, he won an ITF tournament in Chiang Rai, Thailand, in April.
 Overall, he won five ITF tournaments since his return in 2022.
+Jasika reached the final at the 2022 Nonthaburi Challenger II in Thailand but lost to Arthur Cazaux.

 At the 2023 Australian Open, Jasika lost in the first qualification round to Denis Kudla.

 He also had to qualify for the 2024 Australian Open but this time he overcame the last hurdle defeating Abedallah Shelbayh in the round three qualifying match and reached the main draw after an absence of seven years.
-Jasika also competed in the 2024 French Open – Men's singles qualifying losing to Dalibor Svrcina in straight sets and the 2024 Wimbledon Championships – Men's singles qualifying losing to Zizou Bergs in straight sets.
+Jasika also competed in the 2024 French Open – Men's singles qualifying losing to Dalibor Svrcina in straight sets.
+At the 2024 Wimbledon Championships – Men's singles qualifying he lost to Zizou Bergs also in straight sets.

-He would go on to claim 5 ITF futures titles in a row 2 in Indonesia and 3 in Australia which would result in a 29 match unbeaten run.
-His streak would end at the Quarter Final stage at the 2024 City of Playford Tennis International where he was defeated by eventual champion Rinky Hijikata in 3 tight sets.
-Jasika would go on to finish the year off at a career high ranking of world number 179.
+He would go on to claim five ITF futures titles in a row, two in Indonesia and three in Australia which would result in a 29 match unbeaten run.
+His streak would end at the quarterfinal stage at the 2024 City of Playford Tennis International, where he was defeated by eventual champion Rinky Hijikata in three tight sets.
+Jasika would go on to finish the year off at a career high ranking of world No. 177 on 25 November 2024.

 2025: Australian Open wildcard

-Jasika received a wildcard into the main draw at the Australian Open, losing to Hugo Gaston in the first round.
+Jasika received a wildcard into the main draw at the 2025 Australian Open, losing to Hugo Gaston in the first round.
+However, he won the inaugural Australian Open 1 Point Slam title, defeating Priscilla Hon in the final and winning $60,000 in prize money.

+ITIA two-year ban

+In September 2018, he was suspended from professional tennis by ASADA for two years after having tested positive for cocaine in December 2017.
+Jasika was eligible to play again in March 2020.